RTC-CSI340-W25-Software-App-Develop-I/react-props-and-components-TranRTC/README.md

 5. Access props in the container component.

-- In the Restaurant compoent create a paramater called props.
+- In the Restaurant component create a parameter called props.
 - Inside the div returned by the component, create elements to display the data.
 Access the data using props.restaurant.<dataKey>.

 <details>